Will Roper

 William B. Roper Jr. is an American physicist and foreign policy strategist who served as the 13th Assistant Secretary of the Air Force for Acquisition, Technology and Logistics, overseeing procurement for the U.S. Air Force and Space Force from 2018 to 2021.
 Before taking office he served elsewhere within the Department of Defense as founder and director of the Strategic Capabilities Office, and prior as Ballistic Missile Defense System Architect at the Missile Defense Agency.
 He was also a member of the 2018 National Defense Strategy steering group.
-He now serves as senior advisor at McKinsey and Co., and teaches at Georgia Tech.
+He is currently the CEO at Istari, as well as serving as senior advisor at McKinsey and Co., and teaching at Georgia Tech.

 Education

 Roper earned a Bachelor of Science in physics and mathematics from Georgia Tech in 1998.
 He returned to Georgia Tech to earn Master of Physics degree the following year, graduating as a presidential scholar summa cum laude in 2002.

 In 2002 Roper was selected as a Rhodes Scholar, and began study at University College, Oxford for a Doctoral program in mathematics with a focus on String Theory and quantum mechanics.
 During his doctoral program, he was selected for a National Defense Science and Engineering Fellowship.
 His doctoral supervisor was John Wheater, and he defended his dissertation "Boundary States in Conformal Field Theories on the Annulus” in July 2009.

 While heading the Strategic Capabilities Office, Roper studied under Andrew Marshall, founder and director of the Department of Defense's Office of Net Assessment from 1973 to 2015.